Frequently Asked Questions

 How will I look immediately after my procedure?

 Your permanent makeup will appear darker, fuller, and more intense than expected for the first few days.
 This will gradually lighten during the 7-10 day healing process.
-Redness, raising, and swelling is minimal, and softens after 12-24 hours depending on sensitivity.
+Redness and/or swelling is minimal to none, and softens after 12-24 hours depending on sensitivity.

 What should I do after the procedure?

 I have detailed aftercare instructions that we will go over during your initial appointment, and I keep it very simple for you because I find that this gives the clients the best result.
 I will send you home with all the information and post care you will need to take care of your new permanent makeup.
 It is highly beneficial to follow these instructions to ensure a comfortable healing process and to achieve the best results.

 If you are a frequent smoker, out in the sun often, or do not follow my post-treatment instructions, your results might not look as defined, and pigment may fade sooner.

 If you are iron deficient or anemic, your pigment may fade sooner and bleeding/bruising may occur during and after the procedure.

 What should I know about long term care?

 A good sunscreen should be applied daily AFTER healing and is required to help keep color true.
 As with any tattoo, sun exposure will make the color soften faster and affect the integrity of the color.